hugentobler/obsidian-analog-todos/README.md

 ## Features

-- Single _Now_ page: one place to look for tasks.
+- Single _Now_ page: one place to look for tasks
 - Tri-state checkboxes: `[ ]` → `[/]` → `[x]`
+- Simple tasks organization with headings
 - Automatic rollover of unfinished tasks
 - Automatic archiving of old pages (searchable forever)